acentswap/docs2-wiki/get-started/connection-guide.md

 ![](<../.gitbook/assets/image (82).png>)

 1. You'll see a DApp browser page open.
 Under "DeFi", find and tap the **AcentSwap** button.
-If you can't see AcentSwap under DeFi, you can also find it under "BSC".
+If you can't see AcentSwap under DeFi, you can also find it under "ACENT".

 ![](<../.gitbook/assets/image (83).png>)